watson/dns-txt/README.md

   specified in [section
   6.5](https://tools.ietf.org/html/rfc6763#section-6.5).

+After encoding `.encode.bytes` is set to the amount of bytes used to encode the object.

 ### `.decode(buffer, [offset])`

 Takes a buffer and returns a decoded key/value object.
 If an offset is passed as the second argument the object should be decoded from that byte offset.
 The byte offset defaults to `0`.
 Note that all keys will be lowercased and all values will be Buffer objects.

+After decoding `.decode.bytes` is set to the amount of bytes used to decode the object.

 ### `.encodingLength(obj)`